13 Reloaded (album)

 13 Reloaded (alternatively titled Thirteen Reloaded) is the fourth solo studio album by American rapper Havoc, one-half of the hip hop duo Mobb Deep.
-The album was released on November 18, 2014 by Havoc's HClass Entertainment and Babygrande Records The album features guest appearances from Prodigy, Sheek Louch, Cormega, Ferg Brim and Mysonne.
+The album was released on November 18, 2014 by Havoc's HClass Entertainment.
+The album features guest appearances from Prodigy, Sheek Louch, Cormega, Ferg Brim and Mysonne.
 Album artwork by John Katehis.

 Background

 The album is the fourth solo album by Havoc, and serves as a continuation of the previous album, 13.
 According to Havoc, "Not many guest appearances, it's all about the production.
 It's an album for the fans of Havoc's sound," he says.
 The album was released on November 18, 2014.